-Beanie Babies were a hot commodity in the 1990s.
-People spent millions on the pellet-filled toys at their peak, and some even went as far as to forge checks and burgle toy distributors to fill out their collections.
-So-called “Beanie Mania” was driven by the idea that the stuffed animals would grow in value over time—a gamble that led to disappointment for many owners.
+Beanie Babies were a hot commodity in the 1990s: People spent millions on the pellet-filled toys at their peak, and some even went as far as to forge checks and burgle toy distributors to fill out their collections.
+So-called “Beanie Mania” (now the subject of an Apple TV+ movie, The Beanie Bubble) was driven by the idea that the stuffed animals would grow in value over time—a gamble that led to disappointment for many owners.
 But while the majority of Beanie Babies sold decades ago aren’t worth much money today, a select few are worth a small fortune.

-According to Dr. Lori Verderame, an antiques appraiser with an expertise in Beanie Babies who spoke with us for this article, some Beanie Babies sell for thousands of dollars.
+According to Dr. Lori Verderame, an antiques appraiser with an expertise in Beanie Babies who spoke with us in 2020 for this article, some Beanie Babies sell for thousands of dollars.
 Before you list your childhood toys on eBay, it helps to know if you’re sitting on a gold mine or thrift store material.
-We spoke with Dr. Lori about what to look for after taking your Beanie Baby collection out of storage and how to potentially make some money from it.
+We asked Dr. Lori about what to look for after taking your Beanie Baby collection out of storage and how to potentially make some money from it.

 1. Learn Beanie Baby terminology.